cambiotraining/stats-resampling/README.md

-# Course Name
+# Resampling and simulation techniques

-This repository contains the materials for the course.
+This repository contains the course materials for the resampling and simulation techniques sessions from the Bioinformatics Training Facility, University of Cambridge.

-**Course Developers**: see our [guidelines page](https://cambiotraining.github.io/quarto-course-template/materials.html) if contributing materials.
+**NOTE: These materials are under heavy development as long as this message is present!**

 These materials are released under a [CC BY 4.0](LICENSE.md) license.